vanHeemstraSystems/storiesonboard/300/600/800/README.md

 Itʼs simple, distinct, itʼs useful.

-But by inserting ʻdebit cardʼ weʼve left the space open other payment methods at later iterations.
+But by inserting ʻdebit cardʼ weʼve left the space open for other payment methods at later iterations.
 The description focusing on the userʼs scenario allows us the space to iterate the process further, i.e. yes they need to pay to receive the items, but what other things could they do now there are products in their basket?

 Use this iterative mindset as you create and review user stories in your maps and individuals and youʼll encourage more innovation.